Images

 Avoid using images for unnecessary decoration.
 Only use images if there’s a real user need.

-New WCAG 2.2 criteria affects how you use images
+New WCAG 2.2 criteria affect how you use images

 To meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, make sure any icons and images used in links meet the minimum target size.
 This is to make sure users can easily interact with the link.